TeenQuotes/api-documentation/endpoints/quotes/GET_quotes_id.md

 - **profile_hidden** - does the user has got a public profile or not

 ## Errors
-All known errors cause the resource to return HTTP error code header together with a JSON array containing at least 'status' and 'error' keys describing the source of error.
+All known errors cause the resource to return HTTP error code header together with a JSON array containing at least `status` and `error` keys describing the source of error.

 - **404 Not Found** — Quote with the specified ID does not exist.